Table of Contents

 (1) Use sous vide rack

-The Lipavi rack separates your food bags and keeps them under water.
+The Lipavi rack is one of the best sous vide racks on the market; it helps you separate food bags and keeps them under water.

 Not only that, but the use of the rack also helps the water in your container warm up quickly and evenly.